fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 Through the exercises, we will implement a GraphQL backend for a small library.
 Start with [this file](https://github.com/fullstack-hy2020/misc/blob/master/library-backend.js).
-Remember _npm init_ and to install dependencies!
+Remember to _npm init_ and to install dependencies!

 Note that the code does not initially work since the schema definition is not complete.